 The Forum has contracted with Dickinson College to provide management, development and program services.
 The contract has been extended through June 30, 2021.
 As part of the contract, the President of the Forum is employed by Dickinson College and is appointed by the Board of Directors of the Forum.
-The Forum staff is also provided under the contract but the hiring decision is made by the Forum President and the Board of Directors of the Forum.
-The payment for these services for the fiscal years ended June 30, 2015 and 2014, was \$828,024 and \$746,203, respectively.
+The Forum staff is also provided under the contract but the hiring decisions are made by the Forum President and the Board of Directors of the Forum.
+The amounts paid for these services for the fiscal years ended June 30, 2016 and 2015, was \$980,536 and \$828,024, respectively.